 - Output Fixing: This is an agreement between competitors to fix the output of their products or services.
 By fixing output, the competitors artificially decrease the supply of the product or service and artificially increase prices that consumers pay.

 - Boycotting / Refusal to Deal: Most of the time an illegal boycott or refusal to deal is an agreement between multiple competitors but can be a single actor.
-These are situations where competitor(s) prevent another from accessing resources necessary to compete through a concerted effort to boycott or refuse to deal.
+These are situations where competitor(s) prevent another from accessing resources necessary to compete through a concerted effort to boycott or refusal to deal.

 - Bid Rigging: Bid rigging is a conspiracy amongst competitors to select the bid winner prior to an auction.
 The losing conspirers intentionally submit low bids known to be losing bids, while the winning bidder submits a bid that is higher than what it would be if there was actual competition in the bidding process.
 This prevents a competitive bidding process and artificially increases prices to consumers.